Here’s what happened when I interviewed for a new job while heavily pregnant

 Women, dare to actively pursue professional growth while pregnant.
 If you feel the pull to do so, that is.
 We can work to unstick ourselves.
 You never know what kinds of opportunities might arise, and how you might be able to make them fit within your pregnancy, maternity leave, and future family lives.

-At work, Jen Watts Welsh is a Group Strategy Director with Heat.
+At work, Jen Watts Welsh is a Group Strategy Director with Heat, an advertising agency owned by Deloitte Digital.
 At home, she is the head of strategy for two tiny girl bosses.
 At play, she avoids all things strategic and can be found in child’s pose or drinking strong coffee.